 IPR’s “insane” performance rendering capabilities are based on Navori’s 64-bit player software and optimized PC hardware.
 IPR can power a full 8K video wall, or as many as 16 full HD displays, from a single device.
 One IPR license for Navori’s QL content management system software covers either scenario.

 IPR adds further value by only using 20 percent of the CPU when displaying 8K content due to its highly efficient use of processing power.
-Furthermore, IPR can frame-accurately synchronize with any content type, including HTML5 and tickers, since the entire workflow is centralized on one workstation.
+Furthermore, IPR can frame-accurately synchronize with any content type.
+This includes HTML5 and tickers since the entire workflow is centralized on one workstation.

-“IPR is a breakthrough technology for delivering content resolution of this magnitude from a single PC,” says Jerome Moeri, CEO, Navori.
-“Systems integrators save on hardware, software licensing and labor through a reduced installation footprint, and a technology that is simple to configure and maintain compared to a filled server cabinet.”
+“IPR is a breakthrough technology for delivering a content resolution of this magnitude from a single PC,” says Jerome Moeri, CEO, Navori.
+“Systems integrators save on hardware, software licensing, and labor through a reduced installation footprint.
+And a technology that is simple to configure and maintain compared to a filled server cabinet.”